PRECIOUS-Gold prices ease, softer dollar limits losses

 Overall, trading was muted by the Lunar New Year holiday observed in most Asian hubs.

-(Reporting by Arundhati Sarkar and Ashitha Shivaprasad in Bengaluru; editing by Jason Neely)
+(Reporting by Arundhati Sarkar and Ashitha Shivaprasad in Bengaluru; editing by Jason Neely and Louise Heavens)

 ((Arundhati.Sarkar@thomsonreuters.com; twitter.com/Arundhati_05; +1 646 223 8780 Ext: 2776))